Mohamed-Abotalb/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Second C file is 1-last_digit.c it generates a random number and check its last digit is greater than 5 or less than 6 and not 0 or is equal to 0.

 - Third C file is 2-print_alphabet.c it prints all alphabet characters in lowercase using putchar function.

+- Fourth C file is 3-print_alphabets.c it prints the alphabet in lowercase, and then in uppercase, followed by a new line using putchar function.